apimatic/apimatic-cli/README.md

 ### On-Premises

-If you are using APIMatic On Premises only the fromuser with file command would work.
+If you are using APIMatic On Premises only the `fromuser` with `--file` command would work.
 You'd need to provide the api route using the `--api` flag as shown in the example below.

 > The default password and email in the example below do not need to be changed